A Former Employee Claims Michael Douglas Masturbated In Front Of Her

 Douglas argued to Deadline that he believed the woman was trying to get a book deal out of the allegations or that she was “disgruntled her career didn’t go the way she hoped.”

-NBC didn't give specific examples of the verbal harassment Douglas said to Braudy — although it called them "sexually-charged conversations."
+NBC didn't give specific examples of Douglas's alleged verbal harassment of Braudy — although it called them "sexually charged conversations."

 Douglas said he regretted if “she was offended by the language in the ’80s” but that he worked from an office at home and she may have overheard private conversations.